-Every member of staff, including part-timers, temporary, visiting, contract and volunteer staff working in School should report any concerns (including those where a pupil may benefit from early help or where it includes alleged abuse by one or more pupils against another pupil) to a DSL either by submitting an accurate record of the disclosure or concern on CPOMS via Firefly or in person.
+All concerns, discussions and decisions (together with reasons) made under these procedures should be recorded in writing.
+This will help if/when responding to any complaint about the way a case has been handled.
 The record should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, the decision reached and the outcome.
-It should include the date, time and place of the conversation and detail of what was said and done by whom.
-The information should be kept confidential and will be stored securely by the DSL who will ensure that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts One and Two of KCSIE.
+The record should also include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
+The information should be kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts one and two of KCSIE.